-Applications should be in the format of an RO1, including all the NIH forms and budget pages, with the text portion of the grant limited to 3-5 pages single-spaced (NIH PHS 398 Rev. 6/09).
+Applications should be in the format of an R01, including all the NIH forms and budget pages, with the text portion of the grant limited to 3-5 pages single-spaced (NIH PHS 398).
 For anyone planning to submit a continuation, please be certain to detail the progress you have made in the first year, as well as your plans for the proposed second year.

 In addition, please suggest 3 or 4 individuals who might be able to review your application knowledgeably.
 These individuals can be from within or outside the Nutrition Obesity Research Center, but should not be current collaborators.
 Please include their full names, mailing addresses, telephone and fax numbers and e-mail address.

-For any science related questions please contact Dr. Steven Grinspoon, Associate Director of the NORC and Director of the Pilot Feasibility Program at 617-724-9109
+For any science related questions, please contact Dr. Steven Grinspoon, Co-Director of the NORC and Director of the Pilot Feasibility Program at 617-724-9109

 * Fellows must be in the final year of training and must have a documented commitment to a faculty appointment by a sponsoring division or department.